sebastienros/fluid/README.md

 - Parses and renders Liquid templates.
 - Supports **async** filters, templates can execute database queries more efficiently under load.
-- Parses templates in an intermediate **AST** that lets you analyze and alter the templates before they are rendered.
-You can also cache them to get even better performance.
+- Parses templates in a concrete syntax tree that lets you cache, analyze and alter the templates before they are rendered.
 - Register any .NET types and properties, or define **custom handlers** to intercept when a named variable is accessed.
-- Secure by white-listing all the available properties in the template.
+- Secure templates by white-listing all the available properties in the template.

 <br>